top of page

 The PR1 trail on Madeira

-How to get to Pico do Arieiro
+How to get to Pico do Arieiro by car

-There's no public transportation which can take you to the top.
-So the best way to get to Pico Arieiro is by a rented car or with a tour.
+The most convenient way to get to Pico Arieiro is by a rented car or with a tour.
 Finding Pico do Arieiro isn't difficult, just type its name in google and the map will take you there.
 There are several roads which can take you to Pico do Arieiro.
 The roads starting from the north and east seem to be more challenging for drivers not used to steep mountain roads.
 The roads from the south are less less steep.
 I recommend the road starting in Cancela and heading towards Camacha for the best-prepared route.
 Driving to Pico do Arieiro can be challenging not only for the driver but also for the car.
 If you rent a cheaper car with a smaller engine you might spend lots of time driving in the 1st gear, which will end in with a higher bill for gas and wasted time, so if you planning to spend your time in the mountains consider renting a car with a stronger engine to enjoy Madeira stress free.

 Ninho da Manta Viewpoint on Madeira